Ab initio electronic stationary states for nuclear projectiles in solids: Conclusions

 \section{Conclusions}

-Based on results for the electronic stopping power for protons in diamond, and after a brief review of all the fundamental approximations involved in the direct supercell computation of electronic stopping processes, the results of such simulations are analysed in the light of the stroboscopic stationary states predicted by the recent Floquet theory of stopping.
+Based on results for the electronic stopping power for protons in diamond, the results of such simulations are analyzed in the light of the stroboscopic stationary states predicted by the recent Floquet theory of stopping.
 The predicted Floquet solutions for the electronic excitation by a projectile are distinguished from the ones expected for a lattice of projectiles, the latter corresponding to the actual supercell calculations, the former to the physical process of interest.

-The intermediate regime between the initial transient behaviour due to the start of the projectile motion and the onset of saturation is argued approximately to reflect the stroboscopic stationary state of the single projectile.
-The average of $\partial_t E_e/v_p$ or of the force opposing the projectile motion are shown to give the electronic stopping power $S_e$, supporting the way it has been calculated in many electronic stopping studies.
-The results for $S_e$ and particle density for protons in diamond further support that scenario, displaying remarkable stroboscopic invariance of both magnitudes in that regime.
+The intermediate regime between the initial transient behavior due to the start of the projectile motion and the onset of saturation is shown to reflect the stroboscopic stationary state of the single projectile, and the stationary character is tested quantitatively.
+The results for $S_e$ and particle density for protons in diamond display remarkable stroboscopic invariance of both magnitudes in that regime.

+The average of $\partial_t E_e/v_p$ is shown to give the correct electronic stopping power $S_e$, within TDDFT, supporting the way it has been calculated in many electronic stopping studies, but only for adiabatic time-dependent exchange-correlation functionals.
+For density functionals beyond that approximation (contemplating the non-locality of the time dependence), the force on the projectile should be used instead.